danielghost/adapt-adaptiveContent/README.md

-## UPDATE: a new version of this plugin has been developed and will appear here soon.

 # Adaptive content extension

 ## Overview
 The purpose of this extension is to allow the content of the course to be tailored to the learner's knowledge of the subject matter.

-This is achieved by requiring the learner to sit an up-front assessment - referred to as the 'diagnostic assessment' so as to differentiate it from the final assessment (where used) - successfully answering questions in this assessment causes content to be removed from the learner journey.
+This can be achieved by asking the learner to sit an up-front assessment - referred to as the 'diagnostic assessment' so as to differentiate it from the final assessment (where used) - successfully answering questions in this assessment causes content to be removed or made optional.

+A feature can be configured for learners to opt out of the diagnostic.
+Providing this option can be useful for new joiners or learners who perhaps do not feel confident and wish to sit the full course.

-Additionally, if the course contains a final assessment, the learner will not be required to sit it if they pass the diagnostic assessment.
+If the course contains a final assessment, the learner will not be required to sit it if they pass the diagnostic assessment.

 It is therefore possible for a learner who gets a perfect score in the diagnostic assessment to 'test out' of all the content, with nothing further to do.
 Equally it is possible to include _mandatory content_ in the course, which all learners must complete - even those who get a perfect score in the diagnostic assessment.